 Yup, I have finally, FINALLY, found my pair of all-purpose jeans.
 They’re stylish, functional and so comfortable I could take them hiking on a mountain or just up a few flights of stairs to a rooftop deck to enjoy a glass of wine.
 When it comes to all-purpose needs my bootcut jeans are the ones I turn to.
 Surprised?
 I was, too.
 After all, with a name like “bootcut” you’d assume they’re for boots only, right?
 Wrong.
 And what about work?
 Surely they’re too bulky to pull off a professional look?
 Guess again.
+Are bootcut jeans even in style?
+They sure are and super versatile.
 With a little know-how you can make bootcut jeans work for all walks of life.
 Don’t believe me?
 Keep reading for the 411 on bootcut jeans and decide for yourself if they’re the “everything jean” you need in your life too.

 Yes – and no. Bootcut jeans are definitely on the fashion scene once again but they’re not exactly the same basic blue-wash high waisters you remember wearing to high school dances back in the day.
 This denim classic is back but with modern flare like ankle length hems, distressed knees and extra flare (if you’re into that type of thing).
 Available in various colors, washes and rises you can find a bootcut jean worthy of any lifestyle.